Skip to content

 Book tours on our Activities page where you can find catamaran cruises, UTV adventures, sunset sails, and dozens more experiences with verified reviews and instant confirmation.

-## Where to Eat
+Where to Eat

 Aruba's dining scene is phenomenal, with over 200 restaurants representing cuisines from around the world.

-Zeerovers in Savaneta is the single most important food recommendation I can give.
+Zeerovers in Savaneta is the single most important food recommendation we can give.
 Fresh-caught fish fried to order, served with pan bati (sweet cornbread) and funchi (polenta), overlooking the water.
 It costs $12-18 per person, cash only, and is closed Monday and Tuesday.
 Go for lunch and arrive by 12:30 to beat the rush.

-For fine dining, Barefoot Restaurant puts your feet in Eagle Beach sand while serving exquisite cuisine ($60-90 per person).
+For fine dining, Barefoot Restaurant puts your feet in Surfside Beach sand while serving exquisite cuisine ($60-90 per person).
 Flying Fishbone in Savaneta seats you literally in the water ($70-100).
 Papiamento in a 175-year-old estate house is unforgettable ($50-80).
 Reserve all fine dining spots 2-4 weeks ahead during peak season.

 Local food to try: keshi yena (stuffed cheese, the national dish), pastechi (fried turnovers, $1-3 at any bakery), pan bati, and stoba (slow-cooked stew).
 Start your morning with pastechi from a local bakery and you will be hooked.